Translation-invariant functional clustering on COVID-19 deaths adjusted on population risk factors: Introduction

 Traditionally, clustering may be achieved through finite mixture models \citep{McLachlan:04}.
 When the family of distributions for each cluster is unknown, nonparametric mixtures can be considered to avoid unjustified parametric assumptions \citep{chauveauSurveys2015}.
 A classical approach among these methods is to define the density of each mixture component as a product of univariate densities \citep{hallAOS2003,kasahara2014non}.
 The data we analyze are functional and thus raise the problem of data dimension \citep{ferraty06,ramsay2007applied}.
 To circumvent the curse of dimensionality, many model-based clustering approaches approximate the observed functions in some functional basis then perform clustering on the coefficients related to the basis (see the review of \citet{jacques14} or \citet{cheam2020}).
-For instance, \cite{bouveyron2015discriminative} proposed to approximate the curves into a Fourier basis expansion coefficients and then perform clustering on the obtained coefficients with a Gaussian mixture.
-Alternatively, feature extraction can also be accomplished via an orthogonal wavelet basis \citep{antoniadis2013clustering}.
+For instance, \cite{bouveyron2015discriminative} proposed approximating the curves into a Fourier basis expansion coefficients, then perform clustering on the obtained coefficients with a Gaussian mixture.
+Alternatively, feature extraction could be accomplished via an orthogonal wavelet basis \citep{antoniadis2013clustering}.
+A further issue raised by this type of data is that of curve alignment.
+This has been addressed by previous works that do not tackle clustering \citep{kneip1992statistical,wang1997alignment,ramsay1998curve}.
+Recently, this issue has been considered for clustering in distance-based \citep{paparrizos2015k} and model-based \citep{chudova2003translation,gaffney2005joint,liu09} frameworks.